Home » Easter Recipes » Easter Egg Cookies (With Cadbury Mini Eggs)

 Instructions

-1. Preheat the oven to 375º and line two cookie sheets with parchment paper.
+• Preheat your oven to 375°F and line two cookie sheets with parchment paper.

-2. Measure out 1 1/2 cups (10oz) of mini eggs and place in a zip-top bag.
-Using a rolling pin or a heavy cast iron pan, crunch up the eggs into large chunks--but don't turn them to dust.
-Make sure they're about a chocolate chip or M&M size.
-Set aside.
+• Measure 1 1/2 cups (10 oz) of Cadbury mini eggs and put them in a zip-top bag.
+Use a rolling pin or a heavy cast iron pan to crush the eggs into big pieces, about the size of a chocolate chip or an M&M. Don’t crush them too much—keep them chunky.
+Set the bag aside.

-4. Add in the brown and the white sugar and cream with the butter until light and fluffy, about 30 seconds.
+• Add both the brown and white sugars.
+Mix them with the butter until the mixture looks light and fluffy, which should take about 30 seconds.

-5. Add in the eggs and then vanilla, and mix until well combined.
+• Now, add the eggs (not the candy) and vanilla extract and mix until everything is well combined.

-6. Use a rubber spatula to give the sides and the bottom of the bowl a good scrape and to make sure everything is mixed well.
+• Use a rubber spatula to scrape down the sides and bottom of the bowl so that all the ingredients are mixed together.

-8. Pour in the chocolate chips and the crushed mini eggs.
+• Pour in the chocolate chips and the crushed candy mini eggs.
+Give the mixer a quick stir to mix them evenly into the dough.

-10. Remove the mixing bowl from the stand mixer and give a final stir by hand with a sturdy spatula or spoon, making sure to get everything off the bottom and sides of the bowl.
+• Remove the bowl from the mixer and stir the dough one more time by hand with a sturdy spatula or spoon, making sure to scrape all the dough from the sides and bottom.
 The dough will be stiff.
+Let it sit for 10 minutes so the flour can hydrate and rest.

-17. Once cooled fully, store in an airtight container for up to 3-4 days.
+• Let the cookies cool completely, then store them in an airtight container for up to 3–4 days.

 Sharing is caring!